chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Create a bootstrap template
 -----------------------------------------------------
 By default, ``knife bootstrap`` uses the ``chef-full`` template to bootstrap a node.
 This template contains a number of useful features, but it also attempts to pull an installation script from ``omnitruck.chef.io``.
-In this section, you'll copy the contents of the ``chef-full`` template to a custom template, and then modify the package source.
+In this section, you'll copy the contents of the ``chef-full`` template to a custom template, and then modify the package and Ruby gem sources.

 #.
 Navigate to the ``.chef`` directory, and create a ``bootstap`` directory within it: